jasp-stats/jasp-desktop/Resources/Help/analyses/MixedModelsGLMM.md

 - Homoscedasticity: The error variance of each predictor is constant across all values of that predictor.
 - Distribution of errors: The errors are distributed according to the distributional family.

 The analysis uses sum contrast encoding for categorical (nominal and ordinal) predictors (R uses dummy encoding by default).
-This scheme is used for better interoperability of models with interactions, however, the fixed and random effects estimates will differ from those obtained from R with default settings.
-We advise for using the 'Estimated marginal means' section for obtaining mean estimates at individual factor levels and comparing them using the contrasts option.
+This scheme is used for better interpretability of models with interactions.
+However, the fixed and random effects estimates will differ from those obtained from R with default settings.
+We advise using the 'Estimated marginal means' section for obtaining mean estimates at individual factor levels.
+For comparing the mean estimates, use the contrasts option.

 The analysis uses a long data format.